co-cart/co-cart/README.md

 ## Contributing to CoCart

-If you have a patch or have stumbled upon an issue with CoCart (Core), you can contribute this back to the code.
+If you have a patch or have stumbled upon an issue with CoCart, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/co-cart/co-cart/blob/trunk/.github/CONTRIBUTING.md) for more information how you can do this.

 ### Join the Community